cset00/tripme/README.md

 - Pagination
 - Add categories / tags for the activities
 - Sort results by most liked, distance fr melbourne,
-- Fix the like/unlike button (when logged out, it defaults to a pink heart when it should only show a pink heart when you've liked the activity. )
+- Fix the like/unlike button (when logged out, it defaults to a pink heart when it should only show a pink heart when you've liked the activity.)
+- Users can upload an avatar
+- When users are prompted to login, after login, go back to the page where user was
+- Multiple images
+- Use an external API!
+- Search function
 - ...